open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/exceptions.md

   static void someMethodThatMayThrow() {
     someMethodWithCleanup();
-  } // Instrumentation may record a *rethrown* exception here
+  } // Instrumentation may record a *thrown* exception here
   // if a span is recorded within this method.
   // E.g. if someMethodThatMayThrow was instrumented with a span that is both
-  // started and ended within the method (typically using some kind of Scope API)-
+  // started and ended within the method (typically using some kind of Scope API)
+  // This is expected to be the most typical kind of recorded exception for
+  // auto-instrumentations.

   static void someMethodThatMayThrow() {
     try {